vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 ## Alternatives to creating exclusions and allow indicators

 Creating an exclusion or an allow indicator creates a protection gap.
 These techniques should only be used after determining the root cause of the issue.
-Until that determination is made, consider these alternatives.
+Until that determination is made, consider these alternatives:

+- Submit a file to Microsoft for analysis
+- Suppress an alert

 ### Submitting files for analysis